-I am grateful for MS. I know.
-I just threw up in my own mouth.
+I’m grateful for MS. I know.
+I just threw up in my mouth.
 Tastes like blasphemy.

 MS fucking sucks.

-What I do want from my posse is to sit with me, to listen, to pour me a glass of wine, put their arms around me and tell me they love me.
-I want them to hand me the box of tissues and tell me they don’t know how it’s possible but I’m even prettier when I’m crying.
+What I do want from my posse is for them to listen, to pour me a glass of wine, to put their arms around me, and to whisper that they love me.
+I want them to hand me the tissues while telling me they don’t know how it’s possible, but I’m even prettier when I’m crying.

 When the dust settles as it always does, I will take a deep breath and say I’m grateful for every single shitty thing that has ever happened to me.
 Of course it’s way easier to do this long after a crisis has passed.
-Time affords healing, clarity and perspective.
-And ultimately, the ability to recognize what I’ve gained throughout it all and that is resilience.
+Time affords healing, clarity, and perspective.
+And ultimately, the ability to recognize what I’ve gained throughout it all, and that is resilience.
 Resilience is one of the most valuable skills we can cultivate and there is simply no other way to get it than through first hand, tough as shit, life experience.
 MS is the steep price I’ve paid for that which has turned me into rubber.
-Tough, bouncy, happy, resilient, rubber.

 Most of the blessings we name at Thanksgiving are transient and temporary.
-Eventually we may lose some of the material things we appreciate, we most certainly will lose loved ones we hold dear and eventually all of us will confront our own struggles with health and mortality.
-How not to get swallowed up in the overwhelming sublimity of it all?
+Eventually we may lose some of the material things we appreciate.
+We most certainly will lose loved ones we hold dear, and eventually all of us will confront our own struggles with health and mortality.
+How not to get swallowed up in the overwhelming suckitude of it all?
 Giving thanks for the fragile and fleeting can ground us in the present.
-It is important to count these blessings.
-But this Thanksgiving I am feeling particularly grateful for something less tangible but perhaps more enduring.
+It’s important to count these blessings.
+But this Thanksgiving, I’m feeling particularly grateful for something less tangible, but perhaps more enduring.
 Something I might even have a little control over.